GetDKAN/dkan_sci_metadata/modules/dkan_sci_citation/README.md

 - Add item name as indicated by `.csl` file to form options array in `dkan_sci_citation_form()`
 - Add `.csl` file to `./includes/vendor/citation-style-language/styles-distribution`

+## Attribution

+The citation styling tools used in this module come from [CitationStyles.org](http://citationstyles.org/).